scalatra/scalatra-website/guides/deployment/servlet-container.md

 #### Your own servlet container

-Another option is to run your own servlet container - there are certainly [lots to choose from](http://en.wikipedia.org/wiki/Web_container).
+Now that you've got a WAR file, you can run it in a servlet container - there are certainly [lots to choose from](http://en.wikipedia.org/wiki/Web_container).

 Let's try [Tomcat](http://tomcat.apache.org), with a local installation.